Galaxy S11 will launch Feb. 11 at Samsung Unpacked in San Francisco

 Galaxy S11's rumored features include 5G, a 108-megapixel camera, a 5,000-mAh battery and a new design that borrows from the Galaxy Note 10.
 CNET will cover Samsung Unpacked live.
 Until then, read all the Galaxy S11 rumors and everything we know about Samsung's follow-up to the Galaxy Fold.

-Discuss: Suddenly, Galaxy S11 is set for a Feb.
-11 launch, confirmed by Samsung
+Discuss: Samsung confirmed it: Galaxy S11 is coming Feb.
+11 (plus a foldable Razr rival)

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.